 Germany is a very safe country to travel in, another good reason to make it your first European destination.
 The country has an abundance of laws that are strictly enforced.
 Even crossing the street on a red light for pedestrians can result in a fine.
 Social upheavals are dealt with by a division of the government known as Ordnungsamt or Office of Order.
 Although over-regulation may seem to create staunch and unyielding citizens, the result is security and one of the world’s most highly efficient societies.
 This sense of security creates trust, and a German friend will be loyal and friendly.

 Volkswagen, Audi, BMW, and Mercedes-Benz are household words for car enthusiasts around the world.
-Germany is known for cars, that is for sure.
+Germany is famous for its cars, that is for sure.
 And as the country of origin for these car makes and models, and you’ll find several car museums to visit.
 Trace the history of the BMW in Munich and admire 160 cars and 1,500 exhibits at the Mercedes-Benz museum in Stuttgart.
 Most car factories offer tours.

 If you love bread (and who doesn’t) forget counting carbs while in Germany.
 Bread making here is more of an art than cooking, and each region has its own specialty using different ingredients and techniques.
 Some experts claim the country has over 300 styles of bread.
 The loaves in the northern region tend to be dark and heavy while light wheat breads are a specialty in the south.
 Five Seed Bread is one of the most popular.
 Called Fünfkornbrot, it’s made of oat, rye, wheat, barley, and maize grains.